josephy02/HardPerf/README.md

-# memprof-training: Training Memory Performance Analysis Tool
+# HardPerf: Training (adding Inferecnce soon..)
+Memory Performance Analysis Tool

 Predict memory usage and performance for ML model training by analyzing memory requirements, bottlenecks, and optimization opportunities before you start AI model training.

-## Why memprof-training?
+## Why?

 Training large language models and other AI models requires careful memory management and resource planning.
 A single OOM (Out of Memory) error can waste hours of compute time and thousands of dollars in cloud resources.
 Traditional approaches rely on trial-and-error configuration tuning, where memory issues are discovered only after training has already begun.